emilybache/TimerExpiry-Refactoring-Kata/README.md

 What this code does
 -------------------

-The `how_long_until_the_next_alarm` method should work out the number of milliseconds until the a timer will expire.
+The `how_long_until_the_next_alarm` method should work out the number of milliseconds until a timer will expire.
 It goes through six timers, named:

 - idt
 - p88n